alpine-docker/k8s/README.md

 kubernetes docker images with necessary tools

-If need more tools to be added, raise tickets in issues.

 ### Notes

 (1) For AWS EKS users, not all versions are supported yet.
 [AWS EKS](https://aws.amazon.com/eks) maintains [special kubernetes versions](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html) to its managed service.
 Do remember to choice the proper version for EKS only.

 (2) There is no `latest` tag for this image

+(3) If you need more tools to be added, raise tickets in issues.

 ### Installed tools